-“Not only are we at a higher power, but we are operating twice as efficient, but producing less energy, so it’s more environmentally friendly,” says Chrys Marlow, senior vice president of engineering and operations, Nine Network.
+“Not only are we at a higher power, but we are operating twice as efficient, but producing less energy, so it’s more environmentally friendly,” says Chrys Marlow, vice president of engineering and operations, Nine Network.

 The change does not affect the channels viewers currently watch.
 Nine Network continues to broadcast on four distinct channels: 9.1 (Nine PBS), 9.2 (Nine PBS KIDS), 9.3 (Nine World), and 9.4 (Nine Create).

 Working on broadcast towers and antennas is complex and dangerous work.
 Four deaths related to tower work as a result of the repack have been reported in Missouri and Florida.
 Nine worked with professionals from Precision Communications in Grove, OK, to upgrade its tower.

 Those who rely on an antenna to watch Nine Network were required to rescan their televisions using the settings on their remote control.
 Cable and satellite services were not affected.
 Nine Network viewers were happy with the mostly transparent upgrade.
 “Until Saturday [June 9], I thought there was no hope.
 I’m relieved!
 Thank you for bringing back information that I can trust,” says Nancy Buth, who lives in North County.
 Stephen Robinson, Carlinville, IL, says, “I was able to scan again…I have Channel 9 and that’s all that matters!”